harelba/q/README.markdown

 ### Query
 q gets one parameter - An SQL-like query.
 The following applies:

 * The table name is the actual file name that you want to read from.
 Path names are allowed.
-Use "-" if you want to read from stdin (e.g. "SELECT * FROM -")
+Use "-" if you want to read from stdin (e.g. `q "SELECT * FROM -"`)
 * The column names are in the format cX where X is the column number starting from **1**.
-For example, to retrieve the second and fourth columns of the file, use "SELECT c2,c4 FROM myfile"
+For example, to retrieve the second and fourth columns of the file, use `q "SELECT c2,c4 FROM myfile"`
 * Any standard SQL expression, condition (both WHERE and HAVING), GROUP BY, ORDER BY etc. are allowed.
   * **NOTE:** Type inference is rudimentary for now (see Limitations and Future below), so sometimes casting would be required (e.g. for inequality conditions on numbers).
 Once type inference is complete, this won't be necessary.
 See Limitations for details on working around this.
 * For both consistency and for preventing shell expansion conflicts, q currently expects the entire query to be in a single command-line parameter.
 Here is an example standard usage: ```q "SELECT * FROM datafile"```.
 Notice that the entire SQL statement is enclosed in double quotes.